slcs-jsc/mptrac/docs/manual/model-physics.md

 of the zonal wind component $u$, the meridional wind component $v$, and the vertical velocity ($\omega$ or $\dot{\zeta}$), respectively.

+For special-purpose regional UTM-grid simulations, the horizontal coordinates are in UTM easting and northing in metres.

 #### Integration Method

 Based on its accuracy and computational efficiency for trajectory